Krunklehorn/io-scene-gzrs2/README.md

 *Pro Tip: Re-import the resulting .col file and look at the mesh labeled "_Solid".
 See how it cuts off beyond the fake ceiling?
 All that space up there can be filled with whatever you want now.
 The same can be done for windows, walkways and other openings.
 If you remove the external geometry but keep the opening sealed by collision, you can surround the map with a giant sky prop.
 This is the basic technique used by MAIET in all outdoor maps.*

+### Paying Attention To Details

+Map generation doesn't work well with dense, thin or curved geometry.
+Don't stick a 300k polygon toothpick in a room full of exploding barrels.

+More generally, objects placed in a map for adornment or clutter should be marked as "Detail".
+This prevents them from cutting nearby geometry during bsptree generation and should should be used for telephone poles, statues, flower pots etc.

+Let's see the problem in action...

+1. Add a new icosphere mesh to the scene and set it's type to "World".
+2. Position it hovering somewhere in the middle of the room.
+3. Save the project and export the map.
+4. Create an empty project and import the map with the "Bsptree" and "Bounds" switches enabled.
+5. Show the "\<mapname\>_Bounds_Bsptree" collection and note how many bounding boxes are clustered around the sphere.
+This is bad.
+6. Take a look at the "\<mapname\>_Bsptree#" meshes and note any cuts in the walls surrounding the sphere.
+See how they jut out at odd angles?
+We can do better.
+7. Open the project again, select the sphere mesh and enable the "Detail" switch.
+8. Save, export, re-import and test again.
+Much cleaner.

+*Pro Tip: World meshes marked as both Collision and Detail still contribute to the collision pass.
+To avoid performance problems, always create separate, low-poly collision meshes for complex objects.*

+*Pro Tip: Empties marked as "Occlusion" planes can be used to specify bsptree and octree cuts manually, similar to Radiant/Hammer "Hint" brushes.
+Recommended for experienced mappers only.*

 ### Configuring Entities

 What most game engines refer to as 'entities', Realspace internally refers to as 'dummies'.
 In Blender, we represent them using 'empties' and will refer to them as such.